rust-lang/book/src/ch10-02-traits.md

 </figcaption>
 </figure>

-In the same way `impl` lets us define methods, we've used it to define methods that pertain to our trait.
+In the same way `impl` lets us define methods, we’ve used it to define methods that pertain to our trait.
 We can call methods that our trait has defined just like we can call other methods:

-<span class="filename">Filename: src/main.rs</span>
+<span class=“filename”>Filename: src/main.rs</span>

 ```rust
 # trait Printable {